LeviShaSha/Lineage2-Revolution/MercSG Guide.md

 # MercSG Lineage2 Guide
--Stuffs here are all personal ~~crap~~ opinions of ShaSha</br> -This article is applicable to all gamers regardless of how much you spend on this game</br?
+-Stuffs here are all personal ~~crap~~ opinions of ShaSha</br> -This article is applicable to all gamers regardless of how much you spend on this game</br>
--Check my youtube channel & facebook to explore more!!! </br> - Clan Members Pls Support Hahaha Youtube link here
+-Check my youtube channel & facebook to explore more!!!
+Clan Members please support! </br> Youtube link here
 Facebook link here